 - Survivor's Guilt: Experienced incredible guilt for being the only survivor of the group holding a mountain pass against many demons during the Third War, an act for which he was praised as a hero by others.

 - They Call Me Mr Tibbs: He doesn't like being called by his full name and instructs everyone to call him Brox.
 The one person he lets call him Broxigar is Tyrande, who he reveres as a "shaman".

 - True Companions: With Tyrande, Malfurion, and the other time travelers.

-- Wooden Katanas Are Even Better: After losing his original axe, Cenarius provided Broxigar with a new axe made of enchanted wood, stronger and sharper than any metal.
+- Wooden Katanas Are Even Better: After losing his original axe, Cenarius and Malfurion provided Broxigar with a new axe made of wood blessed by the wild god, stronger and sharper than any metal.

 - You Shall Not Pass!: Kills literally thousands of demons trying to pass the portal into Azeroth, and manages to (briefly) waylay Sargeras himself.